2raj2raj/bitcoin-educational-content/courses/min201/en.md

 A computer, or more broadly, an electronic board, does not consume energy to perform calculations; it simply needs energy to flow through its components to function.
 Energy consumption is due to the electrical resistance of the components, which produces losses and generates heat, known as the Joule effect.

-Some companies have come up with the idea of combining computing power needs with heating needs through radiator/server.
+Some companies have come up with the idea of combining computing power needs with heating needs through a radiator/server.
 The idea is to distribute a company's servers into small units that could be placed in homes or offices.
 However, this idea faces several problems.
 The need for servers is not related to the need for heating, and companies cannot use the computing capabilities of their servers flexibly.
 There are also limits to the bandwidth that individuals can have.
 All these constraints prevent the company from making these expensive installations profitable or providing a stable online server offering without data centers that can take over when heating is not needed.

 > The heat generated by your computer is not wasted if you need to heat your home.
 If you use electric heating where you live, then the heat from your computer is not wasted.
 It costs the same to generate this heat with your computer.
 If you have a cheaper heating system than electric heating, then the waste is only in the cost difference.
 If it's summer and you use air conditioning, then it's double the waste.
 Bitcoin mining should occur where it is more cost-effective.
 Perhaps it will be a location with a cold climate, where heating is provided by electricity, and where mining will become cost-free.
 >